Anon-Planet/thgtoa/docs/guide/index.md

 Lastly, while using Tor Browser on Tails on the "Safer" level, please consider [Appendix A5: Additional browser precautions with JavaScript enabled](#appendix-a5-additional-browser-precautions-with-javascript-enabled).

-When you are done and have a working Tails on your laptop, go to the [Creating your anonymous online identities][Creating your anonymous online identities:] step much further in this guide or if you want persistence and plausible deniability, continue with the next section.
+When you are done and have a working Tails on your laptop, go to the [Creating your anonymous online identities](#creating-your-anonymous-online-identities) step much further in this guide or if you want persistence and plausible deniability, continue with the next section.

 ### Persistent Plausible Deniability using Whonix & Tails